-Cybercriminals are constantly finding new ways to steal your money, with increasingly clever ways of gaining your trust before they strike.
+Cybercriminals are constantly finding new ways to steal your money, with increasingly clever methods of gaining your trust before they strike.
 They often do so using phishing e-mails, then call you to convince you to transfer money to another ‘secure’ account.

-How phishers operate
+How scammers operate

 Step 1: Phishing e-mail